astral-sh/ruff/docs/configuration.md

   -h, --help
           Print help

+Miscellaneous:
+  -n, --no-cache                         Disable cache reads
+      --cache-dir <CACHE_DIR>            Path to the cache directory [env: RUFF_CACHE_DIR=] --isolated                         Ignore all configuration files
+      --stdin-filename <STDIN_FILENAME>  The name of the file when passing it through stdin

 File selection:
       --respect-gitignore       Respect file exclusions via `.gitignore` and other standard ignore files.
 Use `--no-respect-gitignore` to disable
       --exclude <FILE_PATTERN>  List of paths, used to omit files and/or directories from analysis --force-exclude           Enforce exclusions, even for paths passed to Ruff directly on the command-line.
 Use `--no-force-exclude` to disable

-Miscellaneous:
-      --isolated                         Ignore all configuration files
-      --stdin-filename <STDIN_FILENAME>  The name of the file when passing it through stdin

 Log levels:
   -v, --verbose  Enable verbose logging